→ COVID-19 Wellness Resources for families and teenagers during the pandemic.

 Masks are considered the most effective and simplest safety mitigation to prevent in-school transmission of COVID-19 infections and to support full time in-person instruction in school.
 Carondelet strongly recommends masking while indoors, but is not requiring them at this time.This recommendation is for all students regardless of vaccination status.
 Many will decide to continue masking for added security or because of interactions with those who may be at greater risk from COVID-19, while others will choose to remain mask free.
 We will remain respectful of all members of our community and the decisions they make.
 This policy is in effect on the main campus, at the Carondelet Athletics Complex, and at De La Salle.

 Students who have symptoms of infectious illness, such as influenza (flu) or COVID-19, should stay home.
-Parents/guardians should also promptly connect with our Attendance Officer and contact their healthcare provider for testing and care.
-Isolating when sick with COVID-19 and/or quarantining when close contact to a positive case has been confirmed, is essential to keep COVID-19 infections out of schools and prevent spread to others.
+Parents/guardians should also promptly connect with our Attendance Coordinator and contact their healthcare provider for testing and care.
+Isolating when sick with COVID-19 and other infectious illnesses is essential to prevent spread to others.

 All details and full information about new COVID-19 policies are documented in the Student Handbook.